Home

 Shortlisted for The Apollo Magazine 'Book of the Year' Award 2011

-Marcus Binney has selected Vauxhall Gardens a History in his round up of the best books on gardens for The Times - 'A lost world has rarely been more vividly and delightfully revived than in David Coke and Alan Borg's gloriously illustrated and scholarly account'
+Marcus Binney has selected Vauxhall Gardens a History in his round up of 2011's best books on gardens for The Times - 'A lost world has rarely been more vividly and delightfully revived than in David Coke and Alan Borg's gloriously illustrated and scholarly account'

 Reviews